Frequency is always an important topic for email marketing.

 So, don’t dismiss a customer simply because he or she hasn’t been active for a period of time.
 This is especially true given current economic conditions.
 As consumer confidence grows, your buyers for the last 12 months may not be representative of those that buy from you in the future.
 Buyers who have gone dormant for a long period of time may become active as the economy improves.

 Remember, your subscribers requested to get information from you.
-Be upfront with them during the subscription process of how many email communications they can expect.
-If you have the capability for them to choose their email frequencies, even better.
+Tell them during the subscription process how many email communications they can expect.
+Let them choose their email frequencies if you have that capability.